chester-lang/chester2025draft/parser-plan.md

 ## Next Steps

-1. Choose an improvement from the list above ✅
+1. Implement the high-priority comment preservation feature
-2. Create tests that verify current behavior before making changes ✅
+2. Create tests that verify comments are correctly preserved
-3. Implement the improvement ✅
+3. Document the comment attachment strategy
-4. Verify with tests and document any subtle changes ✅
-5. Move to the next improvement ✅
+4. Update any related components dependent on comment information